fahriialfiansyah/fahriialfiansyah.github.io/content/authors/admin/_index.md

 website: ""
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Fahri Alfiansyah is a schoolarship student of undergraduate computer science at the Telkom University, Indonesia.
+Him research interests include text generation, image processing, and time series analysis.
+Recently, he interned at the Direktorat PUTI Telkom University, which develops ontology based semantic similarity for paper recommendation.